hvasbath/beat/docs/examples/dc_teleseismic.rst

 ^^^^^^^^
 To see the waveform fit of the posterior maximum likelihood solution run in the $beat_models folder::

-    beat plot dc_teleseismic waveform_fits --nensemble=100
+    beat plot Laquila_dc waveform_fits --nensemble=100

-It will produce a pdf with several pages output for all the components for each station that have been used in the optimization.
+This will produce a pdf with several pages output for all the components for each station that have been used in the optimization.
 The black waveforms are the unfiltered data.
-The plot shows the synthetic traces from the 100 best fitting models, in yellow to red colors, with the color indicating the density.
-The yellowish background indicates the taper.
+The plot shows the synthetic traces from 100 solutions from the PPD, in brown to red colors, with the color indicating the density.
+The white background indicates the taper.
 The Z-components from our stations should look something like this.

   .. image:: ../_static/example2/dc_teleseismic_waveforms_100_0.png

 The following command produces a '.png' file with the final posterior distribution.
 In the $beat_models run::

-    beat plot dc_teleseismic stage_posteriors --reference --stage_number=-1 --format='png'
+    beat plot Laquila_dc stage_posteriors --reference --stage_number=-1 --format='png' --varnames=east_shift,north_shift,depth,time,strike,dip,rake,magnitude

 It may look like this.